Artist 2.0

 Artist 2.0 is the third studio album by American rapper A Boogie wit da Hoodie.
 It was released on February 14, 2020, by Highbridge and Atlantic Records. and contains features from Young Thug, Roddy Ricch, Gunna, London on da Track, DaBaby, Trap Manny, Summer Walker, Khalid, and Lil Uzi Vert.
 The deluxe edition of the album was released on June 19, 2020.
 It features an additional guest appearance from his firstborn daughter, Melody Valentine Dubose.
 The album was a commercial success, peaking at number two on the US Billboard 200.
+The release of the standard version coincides with the four year anniversary of A Boogie’s debut mixtape Artist (2016).

 Background

 A Boogie first announced the album in December 2018 with an original February 2019 release date before being pushed back.
 The day before release, A Boogie revealed the cover art and track listing for the album on his Instagram page, also revealing features from Young Thug, Roddy Ricch, Gunna, London on da Track, DaBaby, Trap Manny, Summer Walker, Khalid and Lil Uzi Vert.